-For full-time employee work schedules, the The normal work week shall be forty (40) hours and consist of five (5) consecutive working days or forty (40) hours between 12:00 am Sunday morning and 11:59 pm the following Saturday.
+For full-time employee work schedules, the normal work week shall be forty (40) hours and consist of five (5) consecutive working days.
 The normal weekly work schedules shall be Monday through Friday.

 2. Work Day

 For purposes of calculating overtime, the work day is defined as the twenty-four (24) hour period between 12:00 a.m., through 11:59 p.m.